GeorgeFedoseev/mpdroot_CI/README.md

-## CI intergration project for MPD Root
+## CI integration project for MPD Root

 #### INSTALLATION AND TROUBLESHOOTING